-Our primary interest is the mid-2000s productivity slowdown.22 The decomposition results are informative about the industry origins of that slowdown.
-Panel A of Table 2 presents the CSLS decomposition of U.S. labour productivity growth for the 1995-2004 and 2004-2015 periods separately, while Panel B presents the implied changes in industry productivity contributions to growth between the two periods.
+Our primary interest is the mid-2000s productivity slowdown.
+The decomposition results are informative about the industry origins of that slowdown.
+Panel A of Table 4 presents the CSLS decomposition of U.S. labour productivity growth for the 1995-2004 and 2004-2015 periods separately, while Panel B presents the implied changes in industry contributions to productivity growth between the two periods.

-Between the 1995-2004 and 2004-2015 aggregate labour productivity periods. growth declined by 1.87 percentage points (from 2.94 per cent to 1.07 per cent per vear).
+Between the 1995-2004 and 2004-2015 periods, aggregate labour productivity growth declined by 1.87 percentage points (from 2.94 per cent to 1.07 per cent per year).
 Of this change, -1.84 percentage points (or 98.1 per cent of the total slowdown) was driven by the within-sector effect.
 Labour productivity growth slowed in eleven of the fourteen industries between the two periods.
 Labour reallocation across industries contributed negligibly to the productivity slowdown.
 Together, the reallocation level and growth effects contributed -0.04 percentage points (or 1.9 per cent) to the slowdown.

-The industry total contributions to the aggregate productivity growth slowdown are depicted in Chart 3.
-The three industries that made the largest contributions to the slowdown were manufacturing (-0.79 percentage points), wholesale trade (-0.41 percentage points), and retail trade (-0.32 percentage points).
-Together, these three industries accounted for 80.5 per cent of
+The industry total contributions to the aggregate productivity growth slowdown are depicted in Chart 4.
+The three industries that made the largest contributions to the slowdown were manufacturing (-0.79 percentage points), wholesale trade (-0.41 percentage points), and

-22 The decomposition results for U.S. labour productivity growth over the full 1987-2015 period are found in Murray (2017).
-The aggregate labour productivity growth of 1.76 per cent per year is entirely attributable to labour productivity growth within industries; the total within-sector effect contributed 1.90 percentage points to the overall growth rate, while inter-industry labour reallocation reduced overall growth by 0.14 percentage points (the sum of the reallocation level and growth effects).
-As noted earlier, the non-additivity of chained quantity indexes introduces a discrepancy between aggregate productivity growth and the sum of the total industry contributions.
+&lt;sup>19 As noted earlier, the non-additivity of chained quantity indexes introduces a discrepancy between the growth rate of aggregate productivity growth and the sum of the total industry contributions.
 That discrepancy is small.
-For the full 1987-2015 period, the aggregate labour productivity growth rate is 1.76 per cent per year while the sum of the total industry similarly is small within each sub-period we consider.
+For the full 1987-2015 period, the aggregate labour productivity growth rate is 1.76 per cent per year while the sum of the total industry contributions is 1.66 per cent; the discrepancy is just 0.1 percentage points.
+The discrepancy is similarly small within each sub-period we consider.
 In our tables of results, we have scaled the contributions by the ratio 1.76/1.66 so that the industries' total contributions sum to the true aggregate growth rate.